konkolyseismolab/seismolab/README.md

  - `ncores` number of cores to be used, if *-1* all available cores will used
  - `kind` *sin* or *cos* – core function to be fitted

+# 3. OC fitter

+To calculate the O-C diagram of a variable star, each minima can be fitted with a given function and associated OC errors are estimated in different ways.
+- `MCMC version:` written in python2.
+Only given order polynomials are fitted, and errors are from MCMC realizations. _This is an old and slow method._
+- `Bruteforce:` Three kind of functions are available to fit each minimum.
+Polynomial, non-parametric and model (obtained from fitting the median of phase curve).
+Errors are from resampling the light curves using their brightness measurement errors. __This the newer and suggested solution!__